 Why Crypto Currency Exchanges Adopt The Maker Taker Structure

-For markets with lots of high-frequency trading(HFT), the probability of suffering from rapid trading activity that can distort prices while diminishing liquidity is very high.
-In case this happens, short term traders get an advantage over long term traders because they rake in huge profits.
+For markets with lots of high-frequency trading(HFT), the probability of suffering from rapid trading activity that can distort prices while diminishing liquidity.
+If this happens, short-term traders get an advantage over long term traders because they rake in huge profits.

 Exchanges find it necessary to charge maker-taker fees to avert such undesirable behaviors.
 They charge a set premium for traders who wish to trade quickly.
 Ideally, you pay a fee if you want to take it 'right now'.
 This helps to steady the price of bitcoins.
 Thus, the maker taker model is a thing for cryptocurrency exchanges.

 On cryptocurrency exchanges that use the maker taker structure, market makers get lower fees for maker orders - ones that do not fill immediately while, if your order fills immediately, an investor pays a 'taker' fee.
 That is entirely what a cryptocurrency exchange trader needs to know about the maker taker model.